liatrio/devops-bootcamp/docs/2-virtual-machines-containers/golden-images.md

 3. Log into the new virtual machine from your local machine using SSH (not VirtualBox Manager).

   ?> To connect to the SSH port of the virtual machine you may need to change the network configuration in VirtualBox.
-VirtualBox and can create several different [types of networks](https://www.virtualbox.org/manual/ch06.html) for the virtual machine which will affect how you connect to it.
+VirtualBox can create several different [types of networks](https://www.virtualbox.org/manual/ch06.html) for the virtual machine which will affect how you connect to it.
 Experiment with a few different network types and compare the pros and cons.

 5. Update CentOS to have the latest packages, and install `java-1.8.0-openjdk-devel`.